 Apprentice agreement & commitment statement

-When you start your apprenticeship there are two forms you will have to sign: an apprentice agreement and a commitment statement.
+When you start your apprenticeship you may be asked to sign an apprentice agreement and commitment statement.

 These are legally binding documents that outline what you can expect from your apprenticeship and what your employer expects from you.
 They are signed to ensure all parties fulfil their obligations.

-Your employer will provide you with an apprentice agreement, which both of you must sign.
+Your training provider will provide you with an apprentice agreement, which is signed by all parties.
 It is the equivalent of a standard employment contract and will provide details about the terms of your apprenticeship, working conditions and training plan.
-Your apprentice agreement will clarify:
+Your apprentice agreement may include:

 - What skill, trade or occupation you’re being trained for

 - The dates during which your apprenticeship will take place

 - Your rate of pay and working conditions (working hours, holiday pay, etc)